zephyrproject-rtos/trusted-firmware-m/docs/user_guides/tfm_build_instruction_iar.rst

     IAR Embedded Workbench for ARM (EWARM) versions 8.42 or later are required.

     Currently the MUSCA_B1, MUSCA_S1 and SSE-200_AWS targets are not supported with IARARM, due to lack of testing.
+The FVP_SSE300_MPS2 target is currently not supported by IARARM.

     bash needs to be installed and used by cmake for the build steps.